-Oracle’s NetSuite and Intuit’s QuickBooks Online are two popular accounting solutions.
-Tailored to midsized and larger businesses with multiple locations, NetSuite has customer relationship management (CRM) tools and many other integrated solutions.
-However, it comes at a price: the base licensing fee starts at $999 monthly, and the user fee is $99 monthly.
-For 25 users, that works out to $3,474 per month—as compared to $235 per month for QuickBooks Advanced, which also allows 25 seats.
+However, it comes at a price—according to third-party sites, the base licensing fee starts at $999 monthly, and the user fee is $99 monthly.
+For 25 seats, that works out to $3,474 per month—as compared with $235 per month for QuickBooks Advanced, which also allows 25 users.
 Because of NetSuite’s complex offerings and high price tag, it isn’t a great fit for small businesses.

 Monthly Pricing | Custom quote | $35 to $235 |